mlundela/rx-demo/README.md

 Bonus exercise:
 -----------
-Display a 'GAME OVER' message when the snake collides with its self.
+Display a 'GAME OVER' message when the snake collides with its self, and start a new game when a new arrow key is pressed.